- Doctors & Departments

 The blood tests are sent to the CDC with detailed paperwork and require a visit with a provider in order to make sure testing is indicated and that everything is completed correctly.
 Your obstetrical provider may be able to draw this blood work for you or may refer you to a maternal fetal medicine specialist for evaluation.

 Should my husband/significant other be tested?

-Anyone, men or women, with symptoms within two weeks of travel to an affected area can be tested.
-Additionally, pregnant women with a travel history within 12 weeks should be tested whether or not they had symptoms.
+Anyone, men or women, who notices symptoms within two weeks of travel to an affected area can be tested.
+Additionally, pregnant women with a travel history within 12 weeks should be tested whether or not they have symptoms.

 Not everyone needs to be tested (i.e. men without a pregnant partner or non-pregnant women) since the illness is typically mild and self-limited with minimal effects outside of pregnancy.

 How much does the testing cost?
 Is it covered by most insurance plans?

 Information from the state lab suggests that costs for blood testing may range from $45 to $305.
 Costs associated with ultrasound tests will vary based on how many are done during your pregnancy.
 We hope that these costs will be covered at least in part by insurance companies, just as testing for other possible exposures during pregnancy would be covered.

 Is the Colorado Fetal Care Center currently offering testing?

 We are offering testing through our maternal fetal medicine clinics in the community.
 We also support our referring providers with resources and information if they chose to do this testing in their clinics.